Our WHOLE child mission statement

 Most parents believe that crowded teeth are a “problem”.
 But what if crowded teeth are a symptom of bigger issues instead?
 Did you know that most often, crowded teeth are a result of your child’s oral functional problems?
 For instance: mouth breathing, reverse swallowing, and having a tongue thrust are all bad habits that lead to long-term incorrect growth development.
 Which also ultimately has an adverse effect on your child’s quality of life.
 At our office, we use the Myobrace system to help correct these oral habits.
 The system not only corrects oral habits, but helps drastically improve your child’s sleep, airways, speech, and teeth crowding.

-5. The use of laser
+5. The use of pediatric laser dentistry

 We are using laser as a complementary tool to solve important dental problems for our patients.
 Laser is used in helping treat tongue tie and lip tie; which play a big role in breastfeeding, speech, and teeth alignment.
 Also, the laser helps with gum re-contouring after braces.
 It is also a great tool to treat cold sores; the site heals a lot quicker and future outbreaks in that same area are less frequent.
 Best of all, laser surgeries promote healing twice as fast as traditional methods.